Mirror symmetry for log Calabi-Yau surfaces I

-\begin{proof} We shall for now only show item (2).
-This just follows from the series of reductions of Theorem \ref{canonicalconsistency} already made and the observation that if $I'$ is an $\fom$-primary ideal, then since $G\subset\fom$ one can find some $k$ such that $kG\subset I'$.
-To show consistency holds for the ideal $I'$, we use (1) to observe consistency holds for the ideal $I=kG$, and this gives the desired result. \end{proof}
+\begin{proof} This just follows from the series of reductions of Theorem \ref{canonicalconsistency} already made and the observation that if $I'$ is an $\fom$-primary ideal, then since $G\subset\fom$ one can find some $k$ such that $kG\subset I'$.
+To show consistency holds for the ideal $I'$, we use the assumed consistency to observe consistency holds for the ideal $I=kG$, and this gives the desired result. \end{proof}